updated

 Description

-Our farm is on top of one of the many hills of the highlands of Tanzania and compromises of 15 hectares.
-We have five zones based on permaculture principles and three trained permaculture experts.
+The farm is located atop a hill in the highlands of Tanzania, and covers 33 acres of land.
+It includes five zones based on permaculture principles and is managed by three trained permaculture experts.

 • Types of help and learning opportunities